cristianoliveira/ergo/README.md

 ## Configuration

-In order to leave Ergo manage your domains you need to set it as a proxy.
+In order to use Ergo domains you need to set it as a proxy.
 Set the `http://127.0.0.1:2000/proxy.pac` on:

 ##### OS X